-- 4.48 It is fundamental to the integrity and objectivity of the firm and covered persons that they be willing and able, if necessary, to disagree with the directors and management, regardless of the consequences to the firm's own position.
-Where the firm is, to any significant extent, economically dependent on the entity, this may inhibit the willingness or constrain the firm's ability to express a qualified opinion on the financial statements or other subject matter information or subject matter of an engagement, since this could be viewed as likely to lead to the firm losing the engagement and the entity as a client. - 4.49 A firm is deemed to be economically dependent on a public interest entity or other listed entity if the total fees for all other services from that entity and its subsidiaries relevant to a recurring engagement represent 10% of the total fees of the firm or the part of the firm by reference to which the engagement partner's profit share is calculated.
-Where such fees are between 5% and 10%, the engagement partner and the Ethics Partner/Function consider the significance of the threat and the need for appropriate safeguards. - 4.50 Such safeguards might include: - taking steps to reduce the other work to be undertaken and therefore the fees earned from the entity; - applying independent internal quality control reviews. - 4.51 Where it is expected that the total fees for services receivable from a non-listed entity, that is not a public interest entity, and its subsidiaries relevant to a recurring engagement will regularly exceed 10% of the annual fee income of the firm or the part of the firm by reference to which the engagement partner's profit share is calculated, but will not regularly exceed 15%, the engagement partner shall disclose that expectation to the Ethics Partner/Function and to those charged with governance of the entity and the firm shall arrange an external independent quality control review of the engagement to be undertaken before the firm's report is finalised. - 4.52 A quality control review involves discussion with the engagement partner, a review of the financial statements or other subject matter information or subject matter of an engagement and the firm's report thereon, and consideration of whether the report is appropriate.
-It also involves a review of selected working papers relating to the significant judgments the engagement team has made and the conclusions they have reached.
-The extent of the review depends on the complexity of the engagement and the risk that the report might not be appropriate in the circumstances.
-The review includes considering the following: - Significant risks identified during the engagement and the responses to those risks. - Judgments made, particularly with respect to materiality and significant risks. - The engagement team's consideration of the entity's compliance with applicable laws and regulations.
+- 4.28 It is fundamental to the integrity and objectivity of the firm and covered persons that they be willing and able, if necessary, to disagree with the directors and management, regardless of the consequences to the firm's own position.
+Where the firm is, to any significant extent, economically dependent on the entity, this may inhibit the willingness or constrain the firm's ability to express a qualified opinion on the financial statements or other subject matter information or subject matter of an engagement, since this could be viewed as likely to lead to the firm losing the engagement and the entity as a client. - 4.29 A firm is deemed to be economically dependent on a public interest entity or other listed entity if the total fees for all other services from that entity and its subsidiaries relevant to a recurring engagement represent 10% of the total fees of the firm or the part of the firm by reference to which the engagement partner's profit share is calculated.
+Where such fees are between 5% and 10%, the engagement partner and the Ethics Partner/Function consider the significance of the threat and the need for appropriate safeguards. - 4.30 Such safeguards might include: - taking steps to reduce the other work to be undertaken and therefore the fees earned from the entity; - applying independent internal quality control reviews. - 4.31 Where it is expected that the total fees for services receivable from a non-listed entity, that is not a public interest entity, and its subsidiaries relevant to a recurring engagement will regularly exceed 10% of the annual fee income of the firm or the part of the firm by reference to which the engagement partner's profit share is calculated, but will not regularly exceed 15%, the engagement partner shall disclose that expectation to the Ethics Partner/Function and to those charged with governance of the entity and the firm shall arrange an external independent quality control review of the engagement to be undertaken, before the firm's report is finalised. - 4.32 A new firm seeking to establish itself may find the requirements relating to economic dependence difficult to comply with in the short term.
+In these circumstances, such firms would: - (a) not undertake any engagements of public interest entities or other listed entities, where fees from such an entity would exceed 10% of the annual fee income of the firm; and - (b) for a period not exceeding two years, require external independent quality control reviews of those of non-listed entities, that are not public interest entities, that represent more than 15% of the annual fee income before the engagement report/opinion is issued. - 4.33 A self-interest threat may also be created where a partner in the engagement team: - is employed exclusively or principally on that engagement; and - is remunerated on the basis of the performance of part of the firm which is substantially dependent on fees from that entity.